Struggling to get interviews?

 The most significant way that an internal resume differs from a traditional resume is the type of experience you focus on.

-Rather than focusing on any and all relevant experience, an internal resume requires a close examination of your professional history with your current company.
+Rather than focusing on all relevant experience, an internal resume highlights your professional history with your current company.

 Before considering you for a promotion or a new opportunity, your employer wants to know what you’ve accomplished in your current and previous positions.
 If you can demonstrate that you’ve achieved tangible results and benefited the company, then you’re in a much stronger position to be seriously considered.